Paradise, Newfoundland and Labrador: History

 While parts of Paradise have been inhabited since the late nineteenth century, mainly as farmland, its growth only took off in the 1830s and 1870s as a "bedroom community" of nearby St. John's.
 It grew at a slow pace until the early 1990s, when the Town of Paradise was amalgamated with the Town of St. Thomas.
 Other developed areas which had previously been administered by the Southern Metropolitan Board--an agency of the Government of Newfoundland and Labrador--were also amalgamated with Paradise.
 These areas are Three Island Pond, Topsail Pond, Elizabeth Park, and Evergreen Village.

 Octagon Castle

-Operating from 1896 to 1915, the Octagon Castle was a four-storey, eight-sided hotel resort, named by its creator, "Professor" Charles Henry Danielle.
+Operating from 1896 to 1915, the Octagon Castle was a four-story, eight-sided hotel resort, named by its creator, "Professor" Charles Henry Danielle.
 Destroyed by fire in 1915, its name survives in the nearby Octagon Pond.
 In 2022, a blue sculptural artwork inspired by Octagon Castle was installed at the centre of a Paradise roundabout.